 COVID-19 is a new illness that can affect your lungs and airways.
-It's caused by a type of virus called SARS-CoV2 (coronavirus).
+It's caused by a virus called SARS-CoV2 (a member of the coronavirus family).

 The Public Health Agency (PHA) Health Protection team has developed this report with the primary focus of looking at the demographic characteristics (age, sex and geographical location) of people affected by the virus.
-It also looks at some of the wider impact of the virus on the healthcare system, comparing recent trends in activity with historic norms.

-There is a large amount of data being regularly published regarding COVID-19 (for example, the Department of Health Dashboard and Deaths involving coronavirus in Northern Ireland by the Northern Ireland Statistics and Research Agency).
-This report presents data from existing and newly developed PHA Health Protection surveillance systems that monitor COVID-19 activity in Northern Ireland and complements the range of existing data currently available.
+It also looks at some of the wider impacts of the virus on the healthcare system, comparing recent trends in activity with historic norms.
+There is a large amount of data being regularly published regarding COVID-19 (for example, the Department of Health COVID-19 Daily Dashboard Updates and the NISRA Deaths Registered Dashboard).
+This report presents data from existing and newly developed PHA Health Protection surveillance systems that monitor COVID-19 activity in NI and complements the range of existing data currently available.